Remembering a pioneer, supporting future leaders in science with the Vivien M Srivastava Memorial endowment.

 This fund sponsors the following initiatives for women graduate students and post-doctoral fellows in UBC Science:

 - Vivien Srivastava Workshops: Peer-organized workshops for women graduate students and post-doctoral fellows.

-- Vivien Srivastava Child-care Stipend for Post-doctoral Fellows
+- Vivien Srivastava Child-care Stipend for Post-doctoral Fellows and Graduate Students

 - UBC Bursaries (for Graduate Students)